Apple's Reality Pro AR/VR headset could debut as soon as March

-(Pocket-lint) - Apple's oft-rumoured AR/VR headset could debut as soon as March, according to a new report.
+Apple's oft-rumoured AR/VR headset could debut as soon as March, according to a new report.
 It's thought Apple will announce it ahead of WWDC 2023.

 The mixed reality headset, expected to be called Reality Pro, is now penciled in for an unveiling this spring according to a new report by Bloomberg's well-connected Apple reporter, Mark Gurman.
 According to him, Apple will announce the new headset ahead of this year's Worldwide Developers Conference, normally held in June.